School Info

 Using the data below, describe all intervention strategies employed by the school to improve the academic performance of students identified by the early warning system.

-When looking at our Early Warning Signs data, it is evident that attendance in Kindergarten and 3rd grade have a high number students that are absent more than 10% of the school year.
-These grade levels are a concern as Kindergaren is the the first year of school and third grade is a mandatory retention year.
-We will be closely monitoring attendance in these grade levels and implementing strategies with our social worker, attendance cpst as well as alerting parents promptly regarding tardies and absences to ensure students are regular attendees and improve the attendance.
-Attendance will also be one of our SIP goals this year to assist in this process.
-We have also added attendance as an area of discussion for our team meetings to ensure that teachers are looking at attendance data and trends to assist in the process with families.
+When looking at our Early Warning Indicators data, it is evident that attendance in Kindergarten, first, and fifth grade each have a high number of students that are absent more than 10% of the school year.
+Last year we had two grade levels that had high absent rates, this year we now have three grade levels that have high absent rates.
+It is concerning that there almost 50 students in Kindergarten and 1st grade combined that are absent more than 10% of the school year.
+These students are missing foundational literacy (phonics) and math skills that are essential to be successful in the upper grades.
+In addition, the fifth-graders are missing critical instruction in each core subjects necessary to reach proficiency levels by PM3.
+We will be closely monitoring attendance in these grade levels and implementing strategies with our social worker, attendnce CPST, as well as, alerting parents promptly regarding tardies and absences to ensure students are regular attendees and improve the attendance.
+We have also added attendance as an area of discussion for our team meetings and PLCs to ensure that teachers are looking at attendance data and trends to assist in the process with families.

 School Report Card